Horse-Lips/Approximate_Graph_Compression/timelog.md

 ### 21/02/2022
 * *2 Hours* Tweaked alias method section in dissertation.
 Small changes to code for efficiency of non-terminals of degree <= 2.
 Experiments now report average time taken.
 * *0.5 Hours* Meeting with supervisor
+* *3 Hours* Tweaks to existing dissertation sections, wrote up independent set section, began discussing experiment results.
+MInor changes to code and began running 60k vertex graph experiment (still not finished executing :/)

+## Week 20
+### 28/02/2022
+* *2 Hours* Tweaks to dissertation, attempted to get 60K graph running but still no luck.
+It seems that the code runs faster on the windows partition than on the linux partition which is odd

+### 01/03/2022
+* *3 Hours* Began writing up implementations section of dissertation